rolve/rolez/README.md

 Rolez is based on the *Parallel Roles* programming model, which is described in [this research paper][pr].
-Until this mini-tutorial is complete, we recommend to read Sections 1&ndash;3 of the paper to understand the basics of Rolez.
+We recommend to read at least Sections 1, 2, and 4 of the paper to understand the basics of Rolez.
+(Sections 5 and 6 may be of interest too, as they describe two language features that are important for programs with data parallelism.)
+Another paper, titled *Efficient VM-Independent Runtime Checks for Parallel Programming*, describes the implementation of Rolez, in particular two optimization techniques that helped achieving good guarding performance.
+The paper is available from the [author's website][mfaes].

 For more background about deterministic parallel programming, see [this][threads] and [this article][deterministic].